itsworkemma/itsworkemma.github.io/shared.md

 * Used Streamlit to bung a nice interface on it

 I think this is the second thing I have ever written in Python?
 And the first time doing any sort of database writing, web scraping, LLM meddling... so treat it as a sketch of a thought rather than the beginning of a real thing!

+I find I learn things better when I work on a **Real Thing I Thought Of** rather than reading theory or working on a generic exercise.
+Then it sticks in my mind and helps me think of other applications for the tech.

 ### Other thoughts